JamesEdwardCosby/iOS_Setlist_AppTest/README.md

 #
 # Send Midi Program Changes
 #
-# To Multiple Devices at Track Playback
+# To Multiple Devices on Track Playback
 #